jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 will still win the battle.
 In this case, a lot of questions are actually arising.

-Does a gamer with a higher ping, with a perfect timing, will still hit correctly?
+Will a gamer with a higher ping, with a perfect timing, still hit correctly?
 Maybe yes.
 I'm thinking in the code level of this game, that when you reach the distance that you should hit and you hit it perfectly,